Skip to content

 replay --message (required), --original-task-id

-Findings carry proof metadata (proof_stage / proof_strength) and are honest in both directions — a verb reports an elevated severity with influenced / execution-confirmed strength only when a weakness is genuinely present, and reachable (Info) when the agent behaves safely.
-A 4xx/5xx rejection from an agent that enforces auth is treated as a valid "not weak" signal, not an error.
+Findings carry a landed axis recording what actually landed on the target, and it is honest in both directions — a verb records an elevated landed value only when a weakness is genuinely present, and reachable when the agent behaves safely.
+A 4xx/5xx rejection from an agent that enforces auth is a valid "not weak" signal, not an error.
+A2A reaches all five levels.

 Structural probes (the five single-node verbs)